commonsInfra/core/README.md

 ### 🎯 Mission

-To build an ecosystem of interoperable, domain-neutral open-source projects that streamline data collection, contextualization, and AI-based application development—adaptable across sectors such as agriculture, retail, construction, finance, and healthcare.
+To build an ecosystem of interoperable, domain-neutral open-source projects that streamline data collection, contextualization, and AI-based application development—adaptable across sectors such as, but not limited to, agriculture, retail, construction, finance, and healthcare.

 ---